dipanshu46/MySQL/SQL_Commands.md

 To uppercase every letter in a string -
 - select upper('string');
+- select ucase('string');

 To lowercase every letter in a string -
 - select lower('string');
+- select lcase('string');

+To reverse a string -
+- select reverse('string');

+To concatenate two or more strings -
+- select concat(string_1, string_2, ..., string_n);

+To replace in a string -
+- select replace(string, string_1, string_2);

+    where string is the main string, string_1 is the string to be replaced, string_2 is the string to be replaced with.

+To remove the leading whitespaces from a string -
+- select ltrim(string);

+To remove the trailing whitespaces from a string -
+- select rtrim(string);

+To remove both leading and trailing whitespaces from a string -
+- select trim(string);

+To get the position of the first occurence of a substring in a string -
+- select position('sub_string' in 'string');

+    returns 0 if not found

+To get the ascii value of a character -
+- select ascii(character);

 To print the current date -
 - select curdate();